vanesa-tamu/node-api-challenge/README.md

 ## Self-Study/Essay Questions

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.
 - [ ] Mention two parts of Express that you learned about this week.
+    I learned that it makes routing easy, and how to structure multiple routes.
 - [ ] Describe Middleware?
+    Middleware is a checkpoint and are custom functions that "check" for specific things from the client.
 - [ ] Describe a Resource?
+    A resource can have multiple representations and is accessable via a unique url.
 - [ ] What can the API return to help clients know if a request was successful?
+    A status code (ex.
+201, 200, ...)

-- [ ] How can we partition our application into sub-applications?
+- [ ] How can we partition our application into sub-applications? by using routes with specified paths that each route will use by default.

 ## Minimum Viable Product